muaz-khan/WebRTC-Experiment/RTCMultiConnection/docs/upgrade.md

 # Upgrade

-> This page explains how to upgrade to latest version (v3).
+> This page explains how to upgrade to latest version (v3 or higher).

 Use `streamEvents` instead of `connection.streams`: